ucan-wg/spec/README.md

 # 0. Abstract

 User-Controlled Authorization Network (UCAN) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
-It provides public-key verifiable, delegable, expressive, openly extensible [capabilities](https://en.wikipedia.org/wiki/Object-capability_model) by extending the familiar [JWT](https://datatracker.ietf.org/doc/html/rfc7519) structure.
-UCANs achieve public verifiability with chained certificates and [decentralized identifiers (DIDs)](https://www.w3.org/TR/did-core/).
-Verifiable chain compression is enabled via [content addressing](https://en.wikipedia.org/wiki/Content-addressable_storage).
-Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI](https://theworld.com/~cme/html/spki.html) for web and native application contexts.
+It provides public-key verifiable, delegable, expressive, openly extensible [capabilities] by extending the familiar [JWT] structure.
+UCANs achieve public verifiability with chained certificates and [decentralized identifiers (DIDs)][DID].
+Verifiable chain compression is enabled via [content addressing].
+Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
 UCAN allows for the creation and discharge of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.

 ## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 # 1. Introduction